 Myth #2: “I only need flood insurance if I live in a high-risk flooding area.”

 Every property is at risk for flooding, regardless of the area.
-FEMA stated “ it’s five times more likely to flood than to experience a fire in a 30-year period.
+FEMA stated.
+“It’s five times more likely to flood than to experience a fire in a 30-year period.
 More than 20 percent of flood insurance claims are from properties that are not in high-risk flood zones.”
-So if you live in a city that can flood, it’s not a terrible idea to purchase flood insurance.
+So if you live in a city that can flood, purchasing flood insurance’s not a terrible idea.

 Myth #3: Only Homeowners Can Purchase Flood Insurance

-Flood insurance isn’t just for homeowners in single-family homes, it’s accessible for renters and commercial property owners too.
+Flood insurance isn’t just for homeowners in single-family homes.
+It’s accessible for renters and commercial property owners too.
 Anyone wanting to protect their personal belongings and business is eligible for flood protection.

 Myth #4: “I should wait until storm season to purchase flood insurance.”

-Some individuals don’t always consider purchasing flood insurance until storm season is in full effect or until after a flood occurs in their home.
+Some individuals don’t always consider purchasing flood insurance until storm season is in full effect or until after a flood occurs in their homes.
 It’s important to take action when buying flood insurance because most policies have a 30-day waiting period before a flood insurance policy is active.
 Think about purchasing a flood insurance policy during a dryer part of the year, so you will be prepared when the harsh rainy season approaches.

 Myth #5: Minor Flooding Won’t Be Too Damaging